t11e/django-exceptional/README.md

 Done!
 Remember, the middleware will only log exceptions when `DEBUG` is off.

+IF you want to send an exception manually after catching it yourself, you can do so with:

+    e = Exceptional()
+    e.send(exception)

 ## (Un)license

 This is free and unencumbered software released into the public domain.